Apply for a Grant

 GEOGRAPHIC ENRICHMENT

-This cycle aims to support community needs on Beaver Island, in Boyne City, Charlevoix, and East Jordan, and the organizations who make this work possible.
+This cycle aims to support community needs on Beaver Island, in Boyne City, Charlevoix, and East Jordan, and the organizations that make that work possible.
 Review these grant guidelines for full details.
-August 1 October 1, 2023 Accepting Applications Ashley Cousens
+August 1 October 1 Closed Ashley Cousens

 YOUTH NEEDS

-This cycle aims to support top youth needs in Charlevoix County, and the organizations that make this work possible.
+This cycle aims to support top youth needs in Charlevoix County, and the organizations that make that work possible.
 The Youth Advisory Committee has identified priority areas, based on their Youth Needs Assessment, which inform their grant decisions.
-Grantee interview may be required.
-2023 Grant Guidelines.
+Applicant interview may be required.
+Review these grant guidelines for full details.

-September 1 November 1, 2023 Accepting Applications Megan Havrilla DeHoog
+September 1 November 1 Closed Megan Havrilla DeHoog

 Ashley Cousens